jkehler/awslambda-psycopg2/README.md

 ### How to use

+#### Python2.*
 Just copy the psycopg2 directory into your AWS Lambda zip package.

+#### Python 3.6
+Just copy the psycopg2-3.6 directory into your AWS Lambda project and rename it to psycopg2 before creating your AWS Lambda zip package.

 ### Instructions on compiling this package from scratch